 Male moose, called bulls, start to grow antlers during spring.
 These distinctive broad palmate antlers can span up to 6 feet in width and weigh as much as 40 pounds.
 Palmate antlers have a flat, palm-like structure with tines or points, which is uncommon for other deer family members with twig-like structured antlers.

 Interestingly, only bulls grow antlers, each with a unique pattern.
 All male moose grow and lose their antlers.
-They shed their antlers between mid-November and March.
+Moose shed their antlers between mid-November and March.

 Birds, including woodpeckers and grouse, also benefit from consuming the antler fragments.
 Meanwhile, decomposition enriches the soil, fostering plant growth and supporting a more sustainable ecosystem.

-Moose primarily eat grasses, leaves, shrubs, aquatic plants, and bark from some woody plants.
+A moose's diet primarily comprises grasses, leaves, shrubs, aquatic plants, and bark from some woody plants.
 They have a separate stomach (called rumen), like deers and goats, to help them digest their fibrous food.
 Moreover, moose can eat an impressive 50 to 70 pounds of terrestrial and aquatic vegetation daily.

 Moose use their dexterous, sensitive lips to strip leaves from branches to access their meals effectively.
 Their impressive height also allows them to reach taller vegetation.